alastair-JL/AnthroTools/README.md

-**AnthroTools**
-AnthroTools is a small collection of statistical tools for Anthropology, for use using the statistical programme R.
+**AnthroTools** is a small collection of statistical tools for Anthropology, for use using the statistical programme R.

 The package contains tools for both Freelist and Consensus Analysis (see references).